 OCD checking can impact people’s lives significantly to the point of isolation and suicidal thoughts.
 If you or a loved one experiences suicidal thoughts, seek professional help immediately.
 In general, it can be helpful to reach out early to challenge and work on what is happening to you.
 Once you notice issues with a small to moderate impact on your ability to function, this is generally a sign that it’s time to reach out.

 It may be difficult and stressful to find a therapist, especially if you have never sought out help before.
 Therapy can occur with a counselor, social worker, psychologist, or psychiatrist.
-If you’re ready to find a therapist, one simple way to start is by using an online therapist directory, where you can filter by specialty and insurance coverage.
+If you’re ready to find an online therapist, one simple way to start is by using an online therapist directory, where you can filter by specialty and insurance coverage.

-How to Overcome OCD Checking
+How to Stop OCD Checking

 There are things you can do to cope with and treat OCD checking, including:

-- Working with a therapist and/or psychiatrist
+- Working with a therapist and/or psychiatrist who specializes in OCD

 - Recalling positive outcomes that happened when you weren’t checking